cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

    LJ core  LJ core lj   1.0 1.0
    CLOSE

-In the NVT and NPT cases all the particles were declared to be part of the same molecule, now each particle is a molecule in its own right.
+In the NVT and NpT cases all the particles were declared to be part of the same molecule, now each particle is a molecule in its own right.
 This distinction is made to simplify the calculation under :math:`\mu`\VT ensembles.
 In principle, atoms can be added or removed from a molecule however, for simplicity, we shall insert or delete whole molecules rather than parts of molecules.
 Since we have a single Lennard-Jones particle in each molecule we simply position the particle at the 'origin' of the molecule.

 Remember, there must be correspondence between the CONFIG and FIELD files, *i.e.* the number of molecule and atom types should be the same in both files.
 Also remember that the number of interactions stated in the 'VDW' line must correspond to the number of interactions defined between it and the 'CLOSE' statement.